 Mmmm.
 Roast chicken skin.
 If you’re wondering what relevance this has to you and your life, just think a second.
 We all know the best part of a properly roast hen is the crisp, crackling, lightly salted, perfectly burnished chicken skin that you just can’t resist snitching and nibbling before sitting down at the table.
 Except sadly, there never seems to be quite enough to satiate.
 We know this.
 You know this.
-And, thankfully, the authors of this recipe know this.–Renee Schettler Rossi
+And, thankfully, the authors of this recipe know this.–David Leite

 Think, for a moment, about the crisp, deep-fried pork skins called chicharrones in Spanish.
 Consider these roast chicken skins to be chicken chicharrones—or, if you will, an oven riff on gribenes in Yiddish.
 While gribenes are usually a happy by-product of making schmaltz, or rendered chicken fat—hands-down the loveliest by-product we’ve ever experienced—this recipe celebrates the skin for its own sake.
 Sprinkle them on salads.
 Incorporate them into deviled eggs.
 Or simply nibble them at will.

-- 2. Toss the thyme sprigs in a roasting pan and plop the chicken skins on top.
+- Toss the thyme sprigs in a roasting pan and plop the chicken skins on top.
 Add the chicken stock, and roast, uncovered, until the skins are nearly crisp, 30 to 40 minutes, stirring or flipping the chicken skins every 10 minutes.

-- 3. When the 40 minutes are up, drain the fat and return the pan to the oven until the chicken skins are crisp, about 20 minutes more.
+- Return the pan to the oven until the chicken skins are crisp, 12 to 20 minutes more.
 (Note, the chicken skins will be more like the crisp skin on a roast chicken than the puffed skin of pork rinds.)
 Lavish with salt to taste.
 Originally published September 16, 2014.

 Nutrition information is automatically calculated, so should only be used as an approximation.